aibo-cora/mind.valley/README.md

 <br>
 <h2> SwiftUI </h2>
-There are 3 tiny structs that are the foundation of a complex UI design.
+There are 4 tiny views that are the foundation of a complex UI design.